TimotheeGimbert/motuz/README.md

 npm i moduleName
 24) Then import into .js file with : import moduleName from 'moduleName';

-25) Environment variables into package.json, for example into the script 'build', add --env.NODE_ENV=tonEnvironnement
+25) Environment variables into package.json, for example into the script 'build', add --env myVar=development Also, modify webpackconfig to make module.export as a function with attribute env module.exports = (env) => {
+  console.log("myVar:", env.myVar);
+  return {
+        previous content of module.exports
+  }
+}